beak2825/MarioPipeSlideGame/README.md

 The best part is, no one has ever recreated this minigame before!
 It's all opensource and easy to modify!
 And I've never really made any sort of game, all I am is a security researcher.

-Have any suggestions or ideas please add comments or make a pull request.
+Have any suggestions or ideas please go to [discussions](https://github.com/beak2825/MarioPipeSlideGame/discussions) or make a pull request with working code.

 Completely comes with built-in music and sound FX!